Back Slipped Disc

 4. Referred Pain.
-Pain in your limbs, e.g. legs (sciatica) or arms (brachialgia) is usually a more significant injury that when experiencing only spinal pain.
+Pain in your limbs, e.g. legs (sciatica) or arms (brachialgia), is usually a more significant injury than when experiencing only spinal pain.
 We recommend that you seek the professional advice of your trusted spinal care practitioner.

 5. Spinal Pain.
-Interestingly, if you are only experiencing spinal pain, bulging discs are generally mild injuries and the most likely to rehabilitate quickly.
+Interestingly, if you are only experiencing spinal pain, bulging discs are generally mild injuries and are most likely to be rehabilitated quickly.
 Please adhere to low disc pressure postures and exercise accordingly.
 If in doubt, please seek professional advice.

 Spinal Disc Surgery

 Surgery is occasionally required.
 Surgery is an option when a conservative (non-operative) approach does not settle your leg pain.
 While surgery is usually a last resort, an exception is emergency decompression.
 Surgical decompression occurs when severe nerve compression affects the function of your bowel or bladder.
 Or if you experience significant muscle weakness, e.g. foot slap or drop.

 Please remember that you may need emergency surgery if you have severe symptoms such as bowel or bladder dysfunction or extreme muscle weakness.
 Persisting symptoms over six months may require the attention of a surgeon who specialises in treating back pain and sciatica.
 Please head straight to an emergency department.